michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 One of the biggest positives of Blazor Server is load &amp; render times.
-Since users aren't downloading the runtime or application libraries, they can start using teh application faster.
+Since users aren't downloading the runtime or application libraries, they can start using the application faster.

-**All-in-one Application**
+**Ease of On-Boarding**

-Because all your code runs on the server, all data-access, business logic, etc. can live in the same place.
-That means you can use your actual data entities and classes as models on the Razor pages without the need for DTO objects.
-In fact, it means you don't need an API at all as you can make data requests securely from the server.
-This makes building a feature-rich web UI much easier for existing C# developers.
+Getting started with Blazor Server is much faster because you're writing the same C# code you would regardless.
+As long as your code conforms to .NET Standard 2.0, your existing classes, data-access, business logic, etc. will just work.
+Because all the code runs on the server, it also means you don't have to build a separate front-end and back-end.

 **Browser Support**